 At A THERAPY we believe very strongly that counselling should be both affordable and accessible for everyone.
 Our approach reflects that.

-A 50-minute session costs just £35.
+A 50-minute session costs from just £35.
 Choose a fixed number of sessions, or a more long-term and open-ended approach depending on your needs - and daytime, evening or weekend appointments to fit around work and family commitments.

 Our counsellors are fully insured, work within the BACP Ethical Framework and undertake ongoing professional training and in line with BACP guidelines, attend regular sessions with a BACP-accredited supervisor to ensure the highest standards of care.

 My name is Rafael Dupré (B.Sc.)
 I have been a counsellor for 12 years, helping a wide range of people to understand different aspects of their lives, their own behaviour and the issues that are preventing them from enjoying life to the full.
 I mainly work with adults, but also have extensive experience working with teenagers and young people, either individually or as a family group.
 In total I have spent over 15 years working in the broader mental health arena, in addition to being a qualified teacher registered with NCTL (formerly the General Teaching Council of England).